Garage Door Spring Repair and Replacement in Charlotte, NC

 - Improper maintenance: When it comes to garage door springs, proper maintenance is essential in that it can prolong the lifespan of the springs, and also alert you when they’re getting close to breaking.
 Checking the garage door springs at least once each season and lubricating them with lithium grease a few times a year are excellent ways to maintain the integrity of your springs.

 - Rust: Rust will dramatically shorten the lifespan of your garage door springs if it develops.
-Rust increases the amount of friction on the coils as they move back and forth, and the resulting corrosion on the springs will weaken the coils.
+Rust increases the amount of friction on the coils as they move back and forth, and the resulting corrosion on the springs will weaken the spring coils.
 To extend the life expectancy of your torsion springs and keep them lubricated, spray them down with silicone-based lubricant three or four times per year.

 - Wear and tear: Most garage door springs are engineered and rated for approximately 10,000 cycles.
 While this may seem like a lot, daily cycles can add up faster than you think.
-If your garage has become your front door or your find yourself using your overhead door often, you may consider investing in torsion springs that are rated for 20,000 or more cycles.
+If your garage has become your front door or your find yourself using your overhead door often, you may consider investing in torsion spring systems that are rated for 20,000 or more cycles.

 HOW LONG DO GARAGE DOOR SPRINGS LAST?